literallycanvas/literallycanvas.github.com/api/LiterallyCanvas.rst

 Changing the drawing
 ^^^^^^^^^^^^^^^^^^^^

-.. js:function:: saveShape(shape)
+.. js:function:: saveShape(shape, triggerSaveShapeEvent, afterShapeId)

+  :param shape: Shape to be added
+  :param triggerSaveShapeEvent:
+    If ``true``, trigger the :ref:`shapeSave <event_shapeSave>` event.
+    Defaults to ``true``.
+You may want to set this to ``false`` if you're sending and receiving shapes to/from a remote drawing.
+  :param afterShapeId:
+    ID of the shape to insert after.
+Defaults to the most recently added shape.

   Add a shape to the drawing.
+If you're writing a single-user application, you should only need to pass the first argument.
 See :doc:`shapes` for more information.

 .. js:function:: setColor(colorName, colorValue)